 During the competition period, you must not ignore the basic needs of the body.
 For example, keep enough nutrients for every meal, maintain proper exercise, and stay in touch with others.

 Doing so will allow you to maintain a healthy emotional and physical body.
 Avoid continuous fatigue operations.
-In particular, you need to properly rest and relaxed to help restore mental and physical strength on the day before the competition.
+In particular, you need to properly rest and relaxed to help restore mental and physical strength the day before the competition.

 3. Learn to Accept the Fact You are in Tension

 You need to accept that you are tense, but don’t pay too much attention to it.

 We must know that having a certain level of tension is normal.
 It is a “booster” that helps us to concentrate on ourselves.
 So don’t try to get rid of it when tension comes to you.